Quantum vs Classical Proofs and Subset Verification

 \subsection{Permutations with Randomness}

-Additionally, we consider in-place permutation oracles with internal randomness.
-An oracle with internal randomness is a black box quantum operation that is a generalized CPTP (completely positive trace preserving) map, rather than a unitary.
+Additionally, we consider in-place permutation oracles with internal randomness that are CPTP (completely-positive trace-preserving) maps, rather than unitaries.
 Oracles with internal randomness were shown to cause a complete loss of quantum speed-up in \cite{regev2008impossibility}, while in \cite{harrow2014uselessness}, such oracles were shown to give an infinite quantum speed-up.